gopher64/gopher64/README.md

   -V, --version
           Print version
 ```
+## discord

+There is no dedicated server at this point, but there is a #gopher64 channel on the simple64 server: https://discord.gg/R2cz7S94vD

 ## goals

 1. Performance.
 I want to be able to use this emulator on my laptop.